Paraclete12/Webpage/README.md

 # Webpage
-A simple portfolio 2 pages webpage with submission button.
+A simple portfolio with a 2 pages webpage and a submission button.